sigsum/sigsum/doc/design.md

 ### 3.2 - Usage pattern
 #### 3.2.1 - Prepare a request
-A signer selects a shard hint representing an abstract statement like "sigsum logs that are active during 2021".
+A signer selects a checksum that should be logged.
+For example, it could be the hash of an executable binary or something else.
+The signer also selects a shard hint representing an abstract statement like "sigsum logs that are active during 2021".
+Shard hints ensure that a log's leaves cannot be replayed in a non-overlapping shard.
-A shard hint is
-incorporated into the signed statement to ensure that a log's leaves cannot be replayed in a non-overlapping shard, for example by a good Samaritan.

-The signer selects a checksum that should be logged, most likely the output of a hash function.
-For example, it could be the hash of an executable binary.

 The signer signs the selected shard hint and checksum.

 The signer also has to do a one-time DNS setup.
 As outlined below, logs will check that _some domain_ is aware of the signer's verification key.
 This is part of a defense mechanism that helps log operators to deal with log spam.
-Once present in DNS, a verification key can be used in log requests.
+Once present in DNS, a verification key can be used in subsequent log requests.

 #### 3.2.2 - Submit request
 Sigsum logs implement an HTTP(S) API.
 Input and output is human-readable and use a simple ASCII format.
 A more complex parser like JSON is not needed since the data structures being exchanged are primitive enough.

-A signer submits shard hint, checksum, signature, public verification key and domain hint as ASCII key-value pairs.
-The log verifies that the public verification key is present in DNS and uses it to check that the signature is valid, then constructs the Merkle tree leaf as described in 3.1 and hashes it to construct the leaf's key hash.
+The signer submits their shard hint, checksum, signature, public verification key and domain hint as ASCII key-value pairs.
+The log verifies that the public verification key is present in DNS and uses it to check that the signature is valid, then hashes it to constructs the Merkle tree leaf as described in Section 3.1.

 When a submitted logging
 request is accepted, the log _tries_ to incorporate the submitted leaf into its Merkle tree.
 There are however no _promises of public logging_ as in